whoschek/bzfs/README.md

 <!-- -->

-<div id="--include-snapshot-times"></div>
+<div id="--include-snapshot-times-and-ranks"></div>

-**--include-snapshot-times** *TIMERANGE*
+**--include-snapshot-times-and-ranks** *TIMERANGE [RANKRANGE ...]*

+*  This option takes as input parameters a time range filter and an optional rank range filter.
+It separately computes the results for each filter and returns aka includes the UNION of both results.
+For example, you can specify to include all daily snapshots that were created in the last 7 days, and at the same time make sure that at least the oldest 7 daily snapshots are included, regardless of whether they were created within the last 7 days or not, like so:`--include-snapshot-times-and-ranks '7 days ago..*' 'latest 7'`.
+This helps to safely cope with irregular scenarios where no snapshots were created or received within the last 7 days, or where more than 7 daily snapshots were created within the last 7 days.
+It can also help to avoid accidental pruning of the last snapshot that source and destination have in common.
+To instead use a pure rank range filter (no UNION), or a pure time range filter (no UNION), simply use '0..0' to indicate an empty time range, or omit the rank range, respectively.

+    <b>*TIMERANGE:* </b>

-*  The ZFS 'creation' time of a snapshot (and bookmark) must fall into this time range in order for the snapshot to be included (default: `*..*` aka all times).
+    The ZFS 'creation' time of a snapshot (and bookmark) must fall into this time range in order for the snapshot to be included.
 The time range consists of a 'start' time, followed by a '..' separator, followed by an 'end' time.
-For example '2024-01-01..2024-04-01'.
-Only snapshots (and bookmarks) in the half-closed time range [start, end) are included; other snapshots (and bookmarks) are excluded.
+For example '2024-01-01..2024-04-01' or `*..*` aka all times.
+Only snapshots (and bookmarks) in the half-open time range [start, end) are included; other snapshots (and bookmarks) are excluded.
 If a snapshot is excluded this decision is never reconsidered because exclude takes precedence over include.
 Each of the two specified times can take any of the following forms:

-    a) a `*` wildcard character representing negative or positive infinity.
+    * a) a `*` wildcard character representing negative or positive infinity.

-    b) a non-negative integer representing a UTC Unix time in seconds.
+    * b) a non-negative integer representing a UTC Unix time in seconds.
 Example: 1728109805

-    c) an ISO 8601 datetime string with or without timezone.
-Examples:
+    * c) an ISO 8601 datetime string with or without timezone.
-    '2024-10-05', '2024-10-05T14:48:00', '2024-10-05T14:48:00+02',
+    Examples: '2024-10-05', '2024-10-05T14:48:00',
-    '2024-10-05T14:48:00-04:30'.
-Timezone string support requires
+    '2024-10-05T14:48:00+02', '2024-10-05T14:48:00-04:30'.
+Timezone
-    Python >= 3.11.
+    string support requires Python >= 3.11.

-    d) a duration that indicates how long ago from the current time, using the following syntax: a non-negative integer, followed by an optional space, followed by a duration unit that is *one* of 'seconds', 'secs', 'minutes', 'mins', 'hours', 'days',
+    * d) a duration that indicates how long ago from the current time, using the following syntax: a non-negative integer, followed by an optional space, followed by a duration unit that is *one* of 'seconds', 'secs', 'minutes', 'mins', 'hours', 'days',